Horse jumping obstacles: Wall

-Water
+Water crossing

-These fences range in difficulty from simple water crossings at lower levels to combinations of drop fences into water, obstacles or "islands" within the water, and bank or obstacles out of the water at upper levels.
+These obstacles range in difficulty from simple water crossings at lower levels to combinations of drop fences into water, obstacles or "islands" within the water, and bank or obstacles out of the water at upper levels.
 The water may be no more than 14 inches deep.

 Water, due to the drag it places on the horse, makes water obstacle rides different from those without the water.
 Drop fences in can cause the rider to come flying off on landing if he or she is not in a defensive position.
 The stride of the horse is shortened, which must be taken into account when designing and riding obstacles within the water.
 Fences within the water need to be ridden with a good deal of impulsion.

 Additionally, some horses are cautious of water, and require a strong ride.
 Experience and confidence-building training can help to lessen any timidity from the horse.

 The footing of the water complex should be firm and it is important for the competitor to walk into the water during the course walk to test the footing, depth of the water, and any drop-off areas in the complex.